 Our success depends upon the continued service and performance of our senior management and other key personnel, including engineers, designers, software developers and product managers, and our ability to identify, hire, develop, motivate and retain qualified personnel in the future.
 Competition for senior management and key employees in our industry is intense and we cannot guarantee that we will be able to retain our personnel or attract new, qualified personnel.
 We may need to invest significant amounts of cash and equity to attract and retain new employees and we may not realize returns on these investments.
-The loss of the services of members of our senior management or key employees could prevent or delay the implementation and completion of our strategic objectives, could divert management as well as our key employees may resign at any time.
+The loss of the services of members of our senior management or key employees could prevent or delay the implementation and completion of our strategic objectives, could divert management's attention to seeking certain qualified replacements or could adversely affect our ability to manage our company effectively.
+Each member of senior management as well as our key employees may resign at any time.
 Only some of the members of our senior management are subject to non-competition agreements, which may also be difficult to enforce.
-Accordingly, the adverse effect resulting from the loss of certain members of senior management team or other key personnel.
+Accordingly, the adverse effect resulting from the loss of certain members of senior management or other key employees could be compounded by our inability to prevent them from competing with us.
+We do not carry key-man insurance on any member of our senior management team or other key personnel.
 If we lose the ability to hire and retain key executives and employees with a diversity and high level of skills in appropriate domains (such as research and development and sales), it could have a material adverse impact on our business activities and results of operations.